Are you ready to move from occasional entertainer to restauranteur?

 Consider the legal requirements

 The legal requirements will differ by country and state, so you need to ensure you familiarise yourself with them.
 This includes all the correct permits, permissions, and licenses to use the premises as a business and add/remove any structures, be able to cook and serve food and alcohol, music licenses, health and safety requirements, food standards, and so on.
-Again, the more you know before you start, the less likely you will meet problems and fines later down the line.
+Again, the more you know before you start, the less likely you will meet problems and fines later.

-Consider the costs and budgets you will need to get started and run the restaurant for the first few years.
-You will not be able to get an exact figure, but you can make some estimates that you can keep updated along the way.
+Consider the costs and budgets you will need to start and run the restaurant for the first few years.
+You will not be able to get an exact figure, but you can make some estimates to keep updated along the way.
 You will need to consider the costs of the premises, the licenses and permits, the restaurant furniture and decor, the employees, the marketing, the suppliers, kitchen equipment, legal advice, and more.

 There is no point in opening a restaurant if you don’t have people to serve.
 Once you have the important steps above in place, you’ll need to consider how to market your new business and attract paying customers.
 Marketing always starts with a customer persona.
 Figure out who your ideal client is and work your way forward from there.
 This persona will provide you with a guide on what they like and dislike so that you can adapt your messaging accordingly.
 You may consider hiring a marketing expert to help put your business on different platforms and get your brand known in the local area.